Price AUD$59.95 Price CAD$49.95 Price €39.95 Price £29.95 Price T49.95 Price USD$49.95

-Alexander Alberro is Virginia Bloedel Wright ‘51 Professor of Art History at Barnard College and Columbia University as well as a recipient of fellowships from the National Endowment of the Humanities, the George A. and Eliza Howard Foundation and the Whitney Museum of American Art.
-He is the author of Conceptual Art and the Politics of Publicity (2000), and has edited a number of books on contemporary art, including Conceptual Art: A Critical Anthology (MIT, 1999), Recording Conceptual Art (University of California, 2001) and The Ruin of Exchange (JRP/Ringier, 2012).
+Alexander Alberro is Virginia Bloedel Wright '51 Associate Professor of Art History at Barnard College as well as a recipient of fellowships from the National Endowment of the Humanities, the George A. and Eliza Howard Foundation, and the Whitney Museum of American Art.
+He is the author of Conceptual Art and the Politics of Publicity (2000), and has edited or co-edited a number of books on contemporary art, including Conceptual Art: A Critical Anthology (MIT Press, 1999), Recording Conceptual Art (University of California, 2001), and The Ruin of Exchange (JRP/Ringier, 2012).

 Monica Bonvicini (Venice, 1965) is a Berlin-based, award-winning, multimedia artist whose work questions issues such as architecture, power and gender by setting a dynamic and often critical relationship with the artistic form.